davecrump/RPiDATV-SW/README.md

 ## Usage

-Run the following command, or download the compiled binary from the Releases tab and copy it to the home directory.
+To use Phil's orignal code, run the following command, or download the compiled binary from the Releases tab and copy it to the home directory.
+The new version will need compiling using the instuctions below.

     wget 'https://github.com/philcrump/pi-sdn/releases/download/v1.0/pi-sdn' -O /home/pi/pi-sdn